jayaaprasanth/M2_Embedded_Blinkingtwoled/1_Requirements/README.md

 - Since LEDs use only a fraction of the energy of an incandescent light bulb there is a dramatic decrease in power costs

 ## WEEKNESS
--Overheating can cause reduced lamp life.
+- Overheating can cause reduced lamp life.
--Since this technology is relatively new, not a lot of people are aware of these bulbs
+- Since this technology is relatively new, not a lot of people are aware of these bulbs

 ## OPPURTUNITY
 - Scope of  attract corporate clients be high.

 ## TREADS
--The lighting industry is characterized by cut-throat competition -Performance standardization has not yet been streamlined
+- The lighting industry is characterized by cut-throat competition
+- Performance standardization has not yet been streamlined

 # 4W & 1H

 ## WHY
--It can be used in operation theaters or offices as an indication that you are engaged in work
+- It can be used in operation theaters or offices as an indication that you are engaged in work

 ## WHO
 - buyers may choose to go with the traditional options available.

 ## WHAT
--LEDs are small, powerful lights that are used in many different applications -It's a simple electronic circuit that gives you a visual cue if it works.The goal is to make a Light Emitting Diode (LED) blink
+- LEDs are small, powerful lights that are used in many different applications
+- It's a simple electronic circuit that gives you a visual cue if it works.The goal is to make a Light Emitting Diode (LED) blink

 ## WHEN
--A decade back, who would have thought that technology will enable controlling light bulbs
+- A decade back, who would have thought that technology will enable controlling light bulbs

 ## HOW
--The Blinking LED is a passive device that converts the light energy into an electrical signal output
+- The Blinking LED is a passive device that converts the light energy into an electrical signal output

+# REQUIREMENTS

 ## HIGH LEVEL REQUIREMENTS